-- (1) These columns represent the awards granted under our 2019 short-term incentive program (the cash bonus program) using the metrics of the 2019 Bonus Plan approved by the Committee.
-Threshold for (i) the revenue component is 95% to goal, which pays out at 60% of target payout; and (ii) the adjusted income component is 85% to goal, which pays out at 60% of target payout.
-The personal performance modifier can reduce or increase an award by 20%.
-Although neither of the two metrics has individual caps, the total cash bonus payout is capped at 200% of target payout.
-The threshold is calculated at target personal performance (no modifier up or down). - (2) These columns represent awards of performance stock units pursuant to the ECIP.
-In regard to the annual PSU awards, granted March 5, 2019, restricted shares of common stock earned pursuant to this grant and its requisite performance metrics, 50% vested on the first anniversary of the grant date or the first available grant date following the Committee's certification of the 2019 financial metric performance, whichever is later (for the 2019 award, 50% vested on March 5, 2020, the first anniversary of the grant date following the Committee's certification), 25% will vest on the second anniversary of the grant date, and 25% will vest on the third anniversary, assuming continuous employment through the vesting date.
+(2) These rows represent awards of performance stock units to our Named Executive Officers pursuant to the 2020 ECIP.
+Threshold for (i) the revenue component is 4.0% constant currency growth, which pays out at 60% of target and (ii) the adjusted EBITDA component is \$38,138,000, which pays out at 60% of target, each weighted at 50%, resulting in a combined threshold payout at 60% of target.
+The total PSU bonus payout is capped at 150% of target.
+In regard to the annual PSU awards, granted February 23, 2022, shares earned pursuant to this grant and its requisite performance metrics, 50% vested on the first anniversary of the grant date or the first available grant date following the Committee's certification of the 2022 financial performance, whichever is later (for the 2022 award, 50% vested on February 23, 2023, the first anniversary of the grant date following the Committee's certification), 25% will vest on the